davidjguru/the-russian-llulaby/content/blog/drupal-migrations-four-debugging-migrations-i.md

 Now we can see in the record that for the value 1 in origin (first array of values), the identifier 117 was assigned for the load in destination.
 This identifier will also be the internal id of the new entity (in this case taxonomy term) created within Drupal as a result of the migration.
 This way you can relate the id of the migration with the new entity created and stored.

-**How does it work?**, Migrate Devel creates an event subscriber, a class that implements EventSubscriberInterface and keeps listening to events generated from the event system of the Drupal's Migrate API, present in the migrate module of Drupal's core:
+**What about event subscribers?**, Migrate Devel creates an event subscriber, a class that implements EventSubscriberInterface and keeps listening to events generated from the event system of the Drupal's Migrate API, present in the migrate module of Drupal's core:

 ```
-Called from +56 /var/www/html/web/modules/contrib/migrate_devel/src/EventSubscriber/MigrationEventSubscriber.php
+Called from +56
+/var/www/html/web/modules/contrib/migrate_devel/src/EventSubscriber/MigrationEventSubscriber.php
 ```

 The call is made from the class where events are heard and actions from the module's Event classes are read.
 Many events are defined there [modules/migrate/src/Event](https://git.drupalcode.org/project/drupal/-/tree/9.0.x/core/modules/migrate/src/Event ), but in particular, two that are listened to by Migrate Devel: